 This free international event is held on the first Wednesday of October each year.
 Register your school to receive information and incentives on how to participate in this fun and visible event.
 Many more events, activities, trainings, and development opportunities also occur.

-Check back for Walk+Bike to School Day registration information.
+This year’s International Walk+Bike to School Day is Wednesday, October 7th 2015.
+Register your school today!
 Sign up for the Safe Routes to School Network to receive updates on all things Safe Routes to School and Walk+Bike.